pPeterle/portfolio/src/content/blog/run-flutter.md

 tags: ["javascript", "typescript", "learn typescript"]
 ---

-## Different types to run a app run in Flutter

 ### Default

 In Flutter, when we are developing our application, we run it using the command: